Pixel Motion Diffusion is What We Need for Robot Control: Method

 In summary, both \systwoname and \sysonename are trained with a mean squared error noise estimation loss.
 While \systwoname operates in the latent image space to predict pixel motions, \sysonename focuses on predicting action chunks in the robot’s action space.

-At inference time, all the observations are first encoded into condition representations.
-Conditioned on that, \systwoname then iteratively generates a single pixel motion image , which serves as input to \sysonename.
-Considering this pixel motion and the other representations, \sysonename finally produces a sequence of executable robot actions through a similar recurrent denoising process.
+At inference, observations are first encoded, after which \systwoname produces a single pixel-motion field that conditions \sysonename to generate a sequence of robot actions.
 Once these actions are executed, the system repeats the process with the updated observations, thereby forming a closed-loop control pipeline.

-This hierarchical design leverages the strengths of large pretrained models in both computer vision and robotics, while maintaining modularity and interpretability through the explicit use of pixel motion as an intermediate representation.
-One advantage of this modularity is that the two diffusion models can be trained in parallel using the optical flow between two images as the groundtruth pixel motion.
+One advantage of this design is that the two diffusion models can be trained in parallel using the optical flow between two images as the ground-truth pixel motion.
 Two modules could be upgraded independently, enabling flexible integration of future advances in vision or control.
 After that, \sysonename could optionally be further fine-tuned on the actual pixel motions generated by \systwoname for a better performance.

 To the best of our knowledge, this is the first work to adapt a pretrained \emph{latent} diffusion model for dense pixel \emph{motion} generation and use the pixel motion to guide a diffusion policy for visuomotor control under fully learnable settings.